 stdout as well as screenshots and video of the tests running.
 It should be instantly clear what the problem was.

 No, although we are looking to build an on-premise version of the Dashboard for use in private clouds.
 If you’re interested in our on-premise version, please add your interest to our Dashboard Product Board!

 Of course.
 The Dashboard Service is a separate service from the Test Runner and will always remain optional.
-We hope you’ll find a tremendous amount of value out of it, but it is not coupled to being able to run your tests.
+We hope you’ll find a tremendous amount of value in it, but it is not coupled to being able to run your tests.

 You can always run your tests in CI using cypress run without the